Do you want to check if your WordPress posts are ranking for the right keywords?

-You will find all your keyword rankings under the organic keywords report.
+You will find all your keyword rankings in the Organic Keywords report.

-Next to each keyword, you’ll be able to see its search volume, keyword ranking position, keyword density, and more.
+Next to each keyword, you will be able to see its search volume, keyword ranking position, keyword density, and more.

 Using Keyword Rankings to Get More Traffic in WordPress

-Now that you have learned how to check keyword rankings for your WordPress site, let’s talk about improving your rankings.
+Now that you have learned how to check keyword rankings for your WordPress blog, let’s talk about improving your rankings.

 How to Analyze Which Keywords Need Improvement

-When you’re deciding which keywords to improve, it’s important to note that not all keywords are created equal.
+When you are deciding which keywords to improve, it is important to note that not all keywords are created equal.

 Also, appearing in the #1 position won’t always bring you the most traffic.
 You might notice that while some of your keywords rank pretty well, they don’t get a significant number of clicks or impressions.